Clean a dirty house in under two hours with this daily routine

-I don’t like using the drier but I don’t have a choice in winter.
-I only use the drier if I’m going to be home.
-If not I use a foldable drying rack although the clothes take longer to dry.
-The weather here is humid.
+In my case, I don’t like using the drier, but I don’t have a choice in winter.
+I only use it if I’m going to be home.
+If not, I use a folding drying rack, although the clothes take longer to dry.
+The weather is humid here.

 Mop the floors (5 minutes)

-The last thing I do is mop the floors.
-I always have a bucket with clean water and bleach ready for when I need it.
-I use it to mop the kitchen and bathroom floors.
-Since I have wooden floors in the rest of the house I use a cleaner for this type of floors.
-But I don’t do this everyday, maybe once or twice a week.
+If you have wooden floors in the rest of the house use a cleaner for this type of floor.
+But you don’t need to do this every day, maybe once or twice a week.

 Finishing Up (10 minutes)

 This step is much like the first where all you do is make sure everything is in order.

 Spend about 10 minutes checking every room to see what is not yet done.

 You can also use this time to make the beds and write down some of the cleaning supplies that might be running out.